11 Ways to Fit in 5 Minutes of Fitness Even on the Busiest Days

 Work was a complete whirlwind and you’re not sure how you even made it through the day?
 Well, you did it!
 Bust out a quick 5-minute kickboxing inspired cardio workout: 1 minute Jumping Jacks, 1 minute Punches, 1 minute Squat to High Knee, 1 minute Crossing Punches, 1 minute Kicks.
-All the exercises can be found in the “Workouts” tab under “Exercises” in your Results app.
+All the exercises can be found in the “Workouts” tab under “Exercises” in your adidas Training app.

 10. Go for a 5-minute walk

 Download the adidas Running app set your activity to walking, press start and go for it!
 You might be thinking: why should I track a 5-minute walk?
 This is so you have a record of what you did and can visually see how the small amounts of time can add up to something big.

 11. Play with your kids at the park

 Don’t just sit on the park bench and watch while the kids have all the fun.
 Join them!
 Go on the swings, go down the slide, run around in the sand, play tag…get dirty!
 Life doesn’t have to be so organized and serious all the time.
 Enjoy yourself and the time spent with the little ones!